SassDoc/sassdoc/README.md

 // @param {type} $name - description
 // @param {type} $name (default value) - description of the parameter
 ```

+### @requires

+Defines if the documented function/mixin requires any other function/mixin.

 ### @returns